snap-research/arielai_youtube_3d_hands/README.md

 ## Dataset Request Form

 The dataset is published in the form of JSON files containing mesh annotations.
+The size of compressed files is approximately 800 MB.

-The dataset is available for students and academic staff.
+The dataset is available exclusively to persons affiliated with academic research institutions (PhD/Master's students, postdocs, faculty members,  and researchers), **exclusively for research purposes**, as detailed in the [LICENSE](./LICENSE) document.
 You will need to provide a valid institutional email.

 To access the dataset, please, fill out the provided request form: [Dataset Request Form](https://forms.gle/U385D7b7Qfrig9NR9).

 ## Data Format